 Next is a card that with a very practical approach to points and a great option for frequent business travellers.
 Offered by American lender Chase, this card rewards signups with five free hotel stays (four on signup, and one stay awarded annually).
 While the interest rate is pretty standard at 19.99 per cent, cardholders pay no annual fee for the first year.
 Another interesting feature is a lack of foreign exchange charges – a little known fee of up to 2.5 per cent charged by Canadian lenders on purchases made internationally.

 One of the best rewards options on the market isn’t actually your typical credit card.
-The American Express Gold Rewards Card is a charge card, meaning it can’t carry a revolving balance and purchases must be paid off in full each month, or they’re subjected to interest at 30 per cent.
-While this card is meant for the disciplined spender, it pays to take the responsible approach – new signups for this card can take a short haul flight right away with 15,000 bonus points (rewarded with first $500 purchase on card).
+The American Express Gold Rewards Card is a charge card, meaning it can’t carry a revolving balance and purchases must be paid off in full each month, or they’re subjected to interest at 30%.
+While this card is meant for the disciplined spender, it pays to take the responsible approach – new signups for this card can take a short haul flight right away with 25,000 bonus points (rewarded when you charge $1,500 in purchases to your Card in your first 3 months).
 Points can be cashed in at face value for Aeroplan or Avios trips, and you’ll earn two points on the dollar on eligible travel purchases.
-While there is a $150 annual fee, it’s waived for the first year.
+There is a $150 annual fee.
 This card also comes stacked with great insurance features like travel medical and accident and baggage coverage.

 “The interest rates, fees, rewards details, benefits and other details of the Capital One product(s) described in the article may have changed since the time of publication.
 Please consult the product information pages on the Capital One website for accurate product details.
 In the event of any conflict between the product details in this article and the Capital One website, the details on the Capital One website shall prevail.”